image

 Vendor Registration

-If selected to provide goods/services, vendors will receive an invitation (a private link) to complete the registration process in our ERP system.
+If selected to provide goods/services, vendors will receive an invitation (a private link) from one of our Team members, to complete the registration process in our ERP system, Workday.

 All vendors are subject to Federal Debarment Requirements and must must comply with e-Verify Registration Requirements pursuant to Section B. 3. of Florida Polytechnic University Purchase Order Terms and Conditions.
 If services will be on or involving University property, the supplier must carry at least $1 million in General Liability Insurance.

-Once the vendor application and attachments are received and processed, you will receive an email containing your Florida Poly vendor ID number.
+Once the vendor application and attachments are received, processed and approved by Procurement, you will receive an email containing your Florida Poly vendor ID number.

 How to do Business with Florida Poly

-The Procurement Department at Florida Poly is charged with managing the acquisition of commodities and services necessary to meet the University's requirements.
+The Procurement Department at Florida Poly is charged with managing the acquisition of goods and services necessary to meet the University's needs and requirements.

-The Procurement Department’s main purpose is to assure that the University's expenditures relating to the acquisition of commodities and services are in compliance with state, federal, and University policies and sound business practices.
-While accomplishing our purpose the department is focused on obtaining quality commodities and services, and in making sure they are delivered in a timely manner.
+The Procurement Department’s main purpose is to assure that the University's expenditures relating to the acquisition of commodities and services are in compliance with state, federal, local and University policies and sound business practices.
+While accomplishing our purpose the department is focused on obtaining quality goods and services at a fair price and making sure they are delivered in a timely manner and that both parties are fulfilling their obligation(s) to one another.

-Suppliers should note that Florida Poly Procurement follows all mandates in accordance with Florida Statutes, the University's Board of Trustees, and University regulations.
+Suppliers should note that Florida Poly Procurement follows all mandates in accordance with Florida Statutes, the Board of Governors, the University's Board of Trustees, and University regulations.

-All purchases for commodities/services $75,000.00 or more, whether one time purchases or an accumulation of like items, are required to be handled through a competitive solicitation, unless specifically exempt from competitive bidding as indicated in Department of Education Rules and Regulations or Board Policy.
+All purchases for commodities/services $150,000.00 or more, whether one time purchases or an accumulation of like items, are required to be handled through a competitive solicitation, unless specifically exempt from competitive bidding as indicated in Department of Education Rules and Regulations or Board Policy.
+However, if deemed in the best interest of the University, Procurement will issue a formal solicitation.

 Exceptions to the bidding requirement are the following: